 The MedTech Conference offers a multitude of sessions examining the latest technological, policy and regulatory developments in digital health.

 Below are just a few of the Digital Health sessions that were offered at The MedTech Conference in 2019.
-Call for Sessions opens November 2019.
-Stay tuned to our website for more details.
+The 2020 conference program will be available June 2020.

 FDA’s New Approaches to Software Regulation: Pre-Certification and Artificial Intelligence

 Advances in software and data technologies have forced the FDA to reimagine its approach to regulating these products.
 This panel explored the Agency’s plan to restructure its software regulations through its pre-certification pilot program and the Agency’s proposal to regulate artificial intelligence.
 Panelists offered insights into how companies developing medical software can position themselves to take advantage of these proposals and other regulatory challenges they face.

 Diverse Perspectives on Developing and Deploying Digital Technologies

 The advent of technologies which use digital platforms and artificial intelligence has the potential to significantly impact the health outcomes of patients and to change the way that health care is delivered.
 This session explored the various considerations that should be factored into the development and use of these types of technologies.
 Experts discussed the process for developing and positioning these devices, data protection

 Medical device and diagnostics companies are actively embracing digital initiatives to address evolving provider and consumer demand for convenience and outcomes validation.
 However, most digital initiatives are consumer/customer or “front office” facing with “back office” functions operating in more traditional forms.
 This dichotomy of a digital front office and traditional

 Research comissioned by Cognizant along with a survey of over 500 business and technology